NHS 111 is free to the caller and accessible 24/7, 365 days a year.

 This service is provided round-the-clock by over 500 staff from our two clinical co-ordination centres in Bicester, Oxfordshire, and Otterbourne, Hampshire.

-Last year we took over 1,1 million calls from members of the public and as we’re based in the same centres as the Trust’s 999 service, we can seamlessly transfer calls to 999 when am ambulance is required.
+We take calls from members of the public and as we’re based in the same centres as the Trust’s 999 service, we can seamlessly transfer calls to 999 when am ambulance is required.

 The NHS 111 service is provided using NHS Pathways trained call handlers and professional clinicians (nurses/ paramedics).